 Administration Email: Theacademyoffineart@gmail.com Website: http://www.theacademyoffineart.com 217 Broadway Street Denmark, Wisconsin 54208 United States of America Phone: 920-362-4382 Located on the cusp of Wisconsin's beautiful Door Peninsula, The Academy of Fine Art is dedicated to the highest level of instruction in classical methods of drawing and direct painting for students wishing to pursue careers as professional Representational artists.
 The objective of the Academy is to teach observation skills and sharpen hand/eye coordination.

 The philosophy of the Academy demands the return to discipline in art, to timeless classical canons of beauty and to the study of nature as the foundation for great painting.
 Study at the Academy centers on the importance of drawing (particularly from the human figure) as a means to perfection in painting or sculpture.

 The curriculum includes drawing from nineteenth century Bargue lithographs, figure drawing, cast drawing, figure painting in oil and watercolor, sculpture, plein air landscape, still life and portraiture.

 Students of the Academy undertake a concentrated and individually structured curriculum.
 Individual objectives for each session will be clearly stated before the period begins.
 Students will be assigned to an appropriate curriculum and move to progressively more difficult and challenging assignments upon satisfactory completion of the preceding assignments.

 The Academy is held in four eight-week periods with a three-month summer break.
-Models are provided Tuesday and Wednesday afternoons, Thursday evenings and Saturday afternoons.
+Models are provided Tuesday through Friday afternoons.

 Molly Johnson, Owner and Executive Director